2013 HDTV Buyers Guide

 Image quality of streaming video varies greatly depending on the program provider and your Internet connection speed.
 High Definition is offered, however its quality can be anywhere from soft to near broadcast sharpness.
 No on-line streaming HD currently looks as good as a Blu-ray disc.

 If you’re looking accurate image reproduction, consider THX Certified models that provide near-ideal out-of-the-box color temperature and color point accuracy when set to the THX picture option.
-THX is available on select Panasonic models like its VT50 series plasmas.
+THX is available on select Panasonic models like its VT60 and ZT60 series plasmas, and certain LG models.
 User calibration controls, included with many major-brand top of the line HDTVs allow (with proper test equipment and signals) near perfection image fine tuning.

 Other Special Features

 A number of TVs have user calibration controls for setting the accuracy of gray (called white balance) and color points.
 These adjustments require special instruments and training to achieve good results.
 Unless you have the right equipment, these controls should be left alone.
 Misadjusted, the picture quality will suffer.

 ISF ccc incorporates these adjustments with a lock-out to prevent changing once adjusted by a trained calibrator.